 Currently, the insitute hosts three junior research groups.
 Further Max Planck Research Group leaders will be selected in the near future.
 It is planned that they will come from a range of areas in biology of ageing research and will complement each other as well as the existing expertise in our institute.

-Max Planck Research Group Sara Wickström/ Skin Homeostasis and Ageing
+- Max Planck Research Group Sara Wickström/ Skin Homeostasis and Ageing (from September 1, 2010)

 If you are interested in contributing to our research activities as a junior group leader please have a look at our open positions.

 The research activities of our scientists are supported by state-of-the-art core facilities.
 These provide access to latest technologies such as bioinformatics to analyse and synthesise complex biological data, transgenic services and mass spectrometry / proteomics.